chaunceygardiner/weewx-loopdata/README.md

 1. Restart WeeWX.

 1. Optional: Implement SSH control master multiplexing.
-   If you are ryncC'ing loopdata to another machine every 2 seconds; inevitably some of these rsync's will fail.
+   If you are rsync'ing loopdata to another machine every 2 seconds; inevitably some of these rsync's will fail.
 Perhpas in the order of 3 to 10 per day on the author's systems.
 This is totally fine and is not noticeable, but there is an easy way to make the rsync's lightweight and have none of them fail.
 Just create the `.ssh/config` file in the